Posted in: ApplicationsLast update: 29/07/22

 - Measure ROI to inform your future marketing campaigns

 The difficult part is distributing your promo codes and getting viral attention for your campaign.
-Take a look at this post to learn about best practices for distributing coupons and codes online.
+Take a look at our blog post to learn about best practices for distributing coupons and codes online.

 What’s the difference between discount coupons and promotional codes?